grigorye/TMBuddy/README.md

 # TMBuddy

-See and manipulate exclusions from Time Machine backup, right in Finder.
+See and manipulate Time Machine exclusions, right in Finder.

 ## Features